 Getting started with a live chat tool is a pretty quick process.
-First, decide on a tool for live chat.
-Shopify Chat, Apple Business Chat, Heyday, and Facebook Messenger are all popular options, and all of them integrate with Shopify Ping.
+First, decide on a device for live chat.
+Shopify Chat, Apple Business Chat, Heyday, and Facebook Messenger are popular options, and they all integrate with Shopify Ping.

-Then, you’ll need to set up Shopify Ping.
-All you need to do is download the Shopify Ping mobile app and log in to your Shopify account.
-Or, if working on a desktop is your jam, just visit shopifyping.com and do the same.
+Then, you'll need to set up Shopify Ping.
+You only need to download the Shopify Ping mobile app and log in to your Shopify account.
+Or, if working on a desktop is your jam, visit shopifyping.com and do the same.

 Shopify Chat is free and will integrate seamlessly with your store and Shopify Ping.
 Here's how to get it set up:

 Figure out what hours you and your staff can be online

 Whatever hours you decide on, make sure you communicate it.
 Just remember: online shoppers don't necessarily browse during retail store opening hours, so you should aim to be online in the mornings and evenings if possible.
 If you miss a chat (it happens!), follow up with the customer next time you're online so they feel heard and get the help they need.

 Templated replies are prewritten replies to commonly asked questions.
 They're great tools because they are a jumping-off point for you and your team.
 They're also a huge timesaver when multiple chats come in at once.
 Look at your frequently asked questions that can't be answered on an FAQ page.
 This could be things like “Why hasn't my order shipped yet?” or “When will you get more of this item in stock?”

 How to measure success and see if it's working

 Figure out what your customers respond to

 Chances are, some of your live chat conversations will culminate in a sale, while others won't.
 And while that could be entirely dependent on elements outside your control, you can look at what language, tone, response time, and recommendations have gotten a customer to convert.